Surprise Confession, Chap. 1

 "Cait," Dom said, laying his hand on my shoulder again, "I don't know what String's gonna do.
 But let me talk to him, willya?
 Maybe...maybe I can get him to see reason."

 "Thanks, Dom," I said, glancing out to where Hawke stood.
 "Can—can you tell Michael to come in here for a sec, before they leave?"
 I have to admit, I was wonderin' what Michael was gonna tell me.
 I guess I half expected him to tell me that I no longer had a place on the Airwolf crew, or somethin' like that, but I also knew I had to talk to him and try to explain myself to him, the way I'd done with Dom.
-And sooner or later, I'll have to do the same with Hawke, I said to myself, and I dreaded that conversation most of all.
+And sooner or later, I'll have to do the same with Hawke, I thought, and I dreaded that conversation most of all.
 I mean, I've got a sinking feeling that Hawke hates me right now—and, I don't blame him.
-'Cause I hate myself, I said to myself sadly.
+'Cause I hate myself, I thought sadly.
 I hate myself for sayin' that, even though it's the truth.

 "Sure," Dom said, and walked away.
 A few minutes later, Michael came into the hangar.

 "Michael, I—I'm sorry for what happened out there," I said.
 "I know I made a complete fool of myself, and," Michael suddenly interrupted me.
 "Caitlin, I have to say, I'm not completely surprised about what just happened—and, I don't hold it against you.
 I'm not in here to kick you off the Airwolf crew, or anything like that—if that's what you're worried about."
 How the heck did he know what I was thinkin' just now?
 I asked myself.
 Then again, I shouldn't be surprised—next to Hawke, Michael's probably as good as anybody at readin' people's thoughts.
 And, to be honest, it was probably written all over my face.
 But, I was definitely relieved to hear Michael say that I still had a place on the crew.
-Now, whether Hawke feels that way, or not, somethin' tells me I don't wanna know, I said to myself.
+Now, whether Hawke feels that way, or not, somethin' tells me I don't wanna know, I thought.

 "Thank you, Michael," I said, relieved.
 "But what do you mean you're not surprised?"
 I gotta admit, his reaction, or lack thereof, surprised the heck out of me.